loicbausor/face-recognition-and-embedding/README.md

 ## Introduction

-The idea of the project was to implement (with transfer learning and some retraining) different face recognition loss functions on a pretrained network architecture, test their performance and show their particulatrites.
-The pictures used for (re)training the models is a subset of the [Labelled Face in the Wild Dataset](http://vis-www.cs.umass.edu/lfw/).
+The first part of the project consist in implementing (with transfer learning and some retraining) different face recognition loss functions on a pretrained network architecture.
+The idea was also to show the particularities of their embeddings representations.

-In a second time,  we use pretrained Facenet embeding (as ours were not enough powerful) as inputs to do an open set face recognition task the dataset used is a small personnal celebrity dataset (**all links to download are below**).
+In the second part of the project,  we used a pretrained Facenet face embedding (as ours were not enough powerful) as inputs to do an open set face recognition task.

-## Summary of the tasks done
-1) Face detection and image cropping of the entire dataset
-2) Training and benchmark of three algorithm loss for face embedding (SphereFace, CenterLoss and Triplet loss)
-3) Test a pretrained face embedding for a open set face recognition problem on a the celebrity dataset.
+The pictures used for the first part comes from the [Labelled Face in the Wild Dataset](http://vis-www.cs.umass.edu/lfw/).
+The dataset used is a small personnalized celebrity dataset.
+You can find all the data at this [link](https://drive.google.com/drive/folders/13ySIhIpwhYiprQblIZNIuUms9-mD3LoH?usp=sharing)

 ## How to use this repo
 1) **Clone the repo** :
 `git clone `
 2) Download the data with this [link](https://drive.google.com/drive/folders/13ySIhIpwhYiprQblIZNIuUms9-mD3LoH?usp=sharing) -Copy the data folder in the root of this repo
-3) Run the notebook you want (as the two are independant)
+3) Run the notebook you want (as the two are independent)

 ## Useful definitions of face recognitions problems
 **Face verification :**